Resources for Keynote Speakers

 Pitching events to speak?

-The goal remains “stage-side leads,” so we use pitching in a focused way, in order to stop pitching.
+The goal remains “stage-side leads,” so we use pitching in a focused way to get a foot in the door only.

 The goal is to get invited more, so we can Pitch less*

-*Remember: breakout speakers pitch.
+*Remember: Breakout speakers pitch.
 Keynote speakers get invited.
+And only keynotes are paid.

 Watch Jay rework speeches in realtime